ec-europa/europa-component-library/src/website/src/pages/ec/components/button/docs/usage.md

 ## Do's

-- make sure the button represents a less important action, such as 'Show more', 'Expand or 'See details'
+- make sure the button represents a less important action, such as "Show more", "Expand" or "See details"

 ## Don'ts